HamidrezaRahimian/Github-discussion-reviewer/1-General.md

 ______
-how ever the CSS file was the hardest! we used also chat GPT to help us with that! feel free totake a look at it!
+how ever the CSS file was the hardest! we used also chat GPT to help us with that! feel free totake a look at it !